lei-houjyu/rocksdb/rubble/docs/disk_partition.md

 # Overview

-In this document, we introduce how to use partition the disk with `fdisk` and `LVM`.
+In this document, we introduce how to partition the disk with `fdisk` and `LVM`.
 We will partition m510's disk into:

 - /dev/mapper/node--1--vg-code: where the code sits
 - /dev/mapper/node--1--vg-db: where the primary's data (including both DB and SST files) and secondary's DB and SST symlinks locate.